JonoMacC/serverless-spotify-auth/README.md

 This project demonstrates OAuth 2.0 authentication via the Authorization Code Flow for the [Spotify Web API](https://developer.spotify.com/documentation/web-api/) using Netlify serverless functions.
 In essence, the [Spotify Web API example](https://github.com/spotify/web-api-auth-examples) has been adapted to use Netlify functions on the backend and [Create React App](https://github.com/facebook/create-react-app) on the frontend.

-## Motivation

-While there are many references and examples for authentication flows in React, these tend to have numerous dependencies and provide little to no guidance for adoption within a serverless framework.
-Netlify's own documentation and examples for serverless functions contain inconsistencies and are often outdated, making them non-functional when trying to incorporate into a new project with the latest updates.
-Keeping the setup minimal should make this a more useful template in the future.

 ## Spotify App Setup

 Use your Spotify account on the [Spotify developer site](https://developer.spotify.com) to create an app and get a Client ID and Client Secret.
 You need to set up your redirect URI on the Spotify dashboard.